Reviewerly-Inc/exHarmony/readme.md

 - `BM25`
 - `Doc2Vec`
 - `Word Movers' Distance`
-- `BERT`: A BERT model that has been trained on the MS MARCO dataset.
+- `BERT`: A BERT model that has been fine-tuned on the MS MARCO dataset.
-- `MiniLM`: A MiniLM model that has been trained on the MS MARCO dataset.
+- `MiniLM`: A MiniLM model that has been fine-tuned on the MS MARCO dataset.
 - `SciBERT`
 - `SPECTER`
-- `SciBERT`: A SciBERT model that has been trained on the scholarly literature.
+- `SciBERT`: A SciBERT model that has been fine-tuned on scholarly literature.

 ### Download the run files